-The DHB is required under Section 142 of the Crown Entities Act 2004 to provide a statement of forecast service performance.
-The measures in the Statement of Forecast Service Performance are non financial measures and consist of key outputs which the DHB is planning to deliver through its planned activities/ actions for 2011/12.
+The DHB is required under Section 142 of the Crown Entities Act 2004 to provide a Statement of Forecast Service Performance.
+The measures in the Statement of Forecast Service Performance are non financial measures and consist of key outputs which the DHB is planning to deliver through its planned activities/ actions for 2011/12 and also expected performance on key performance measures over the time period of the Statement of Intent, that is, 2011/12 to 2013/14.

-Figure 6 in Module 2 shows the DHB's strategic framework and how our strategic objectives - influenced by national and regional priorities - guide the DHB's decisions around what level of input (that is, resources) and mix of services best meets our population's health needs, how they are to be delivered and to what level.
+Figure 6 in Section 2 shows the DHB's strategic framework and how our strategic objectives - influenced by national and regional priorities - guide the DHB's decisions around what level of input (that is, resources) and mix of services best meets our population's health needs, how they are to be delivered and to what level.